YinkaOlusola/movie_recommendation_project/README.md

 ![Movie_Recommendations](resources/imgs/Image_header.png)

-This repository forms the basis of **Unsupervised Project** in the Data Science course at Explore AI Academy.
+This repository forms the basis of **Unsupervised Machine Learning Project** in the Data Science course at Explore AI Academy.

 #### What is a Recommender System?

 [![What is an API](resources/imgs/What_is_a_recommender_system.png)](https://youtu.be/Eeg1DEeWUjA)

-In today’s technology driven world, recommender systems are socially and economically critical to ensure that individuals can make optimised choices surrounding the content they engage with on a daily basis.
+In today’s technology driven world, recommender systems are socially and economically critical to ensure that individuals make optimised choices surrounding the content they engage with on a daily basis.
 One application where this is especially true is movie recommendations; where intelligent algorithms can help viewers find great titles from tens of thousands of options.

 #### Objective